 It should also be a tool that allows you to work internally and externally simultaneously.
 By that, I mean talking with clients or future business partners (external), while also being able to converse with team members in another conversation space(internal).

-Now that we have defined what a workspace collaboration tool is let’s talk about the tools out there that could be considered the best.
-Here’s a list of what we think are the best workspace collaboration tools of 2020:
+Now that we have defined what a business communication tool is let’s talk about the tools out there that could be considered the best.
+Here’s a list of what we think are the best business communication tools of 2020:

 - Ring Central